Back to Dyson Guides

 What Usually Goes Wrong

-• HCHO sensor in calibration state
+• HCHO sensor in calibration after a new carbon filter

-• Room ventilation too high diluting VOCs before they reach
+• Room ventilation too high, diluting VOCs before they reach

 Best Dyson Purifier Hot+Cool Formaldehyde Options